Belgium: 1 Project

 RITC Győr – Regional Innovation and Technology Centre | Audi | Education and science

-Systemic cooperation of the University of Győr and Audi Hungaria in the technology and competence building of future topics and research cooperation for industry-relevant, technical innovations.
+Systematic cooperation between the University of Győr and Audi Hungaria to build technology and skills in forward-looking topics and establish research cooperation ventures for technical innovations of relevance to industry.

-In a partnership with charity Vidám Kölykök, Audi Hungaria runs a road safety initiative, both to fulfil the company’s corporate citizenship obligations and protect younger generations of potential threats.
+Together with the organization Vidám Kölykök, Audi Hungary runs a road safety program to fulfill its duties as a corporate citizen and protect younger generations against potential dangers.

 Sponsoring of cultural events, benedictine abbey of Pannonhalma (Jazz Terrace St. Martinsday) | Audi | Arts and culture